playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 ## Vue

-Setting up a directive in Vue is as simple as creating an object within our `setup` `script`.
+Setting up a directive in Vue sees you creating an object within our `setup` `script`.

 Inside of this object, we'll add a key for `created` and assign it a function in order to let Vue know to run said function when the directive is instantiated.